DOING BUSINESS IN ITALY IN 2021

 Advantages of Italy company registration

-- Italy offers fiscal incentives to holding companies including:
+- Italy offers significant fiscal incentives to holding companies, including:

-- Our Clients setting up an Italian SME will avoid complex audit requirements.
-LLCs are indeed exempted from audit if they have under €120,000 in share capital and meet two of the three following thresholds: i) income from sales and provision of services under €7.3 million ii) assets under €3.65 million and iii) less than 50 employees;
+- Italian SMEs will avoid complex audit requirements due to exemption from audit if they have under €120,000 in share capital and meet two of the three following thresholds: i) income from sales and services under €7.3 million, ii) assets under €3.65 million and iii) less than 50 employees;

 - Dividends from global subsidiaries will be quasi tax exempt if the distributing entity is not registered in a blacklisted tax haven.
 This benefit is neither conditional upon a minimum i) holding period nor ii) ownership threshold;

-- The sale of shares of a global subsidiary will be quasi tax exempt if i) the shares have been held for 13 months and ii) the subsidiary is not registered in a tax haven and does not invest in real estate exclusively;
+- The sale of shares of a global subsidiary will be quasi tax exempt if i) the shares have been held for at least 13 months and ii) the subsidiary is not registered in a tax haven and iii) the subsidiary does not invest in real estate exclusively;

-- Dividends, interest and royalties distributed to a non-EU company enjoy highly reduced rates in withholding tax if the non-EU company is based in one of 91 countries that have signed a tax treaty with Italy, including i) Australia ii) Canada iii) China iv) Singapore and v) the USA.
+- Dividends, interest and royalties distributed to a non-EU company enjoy reduced rates in withholding tax if the non-EU company is based in one of 91 countries that have signed a tax treaty with Italy, including i) Australia, ii) Canada, iii) China, iv) Singapore and v) USA.

-- The new Italian government has adopted reforms including i) regional corporate tax reduced from 3.9% to 3.5% ii) more flexible hiring by employers iii) electricity cost reduced by 10% for SMEs iv) eased requirements for debt issuance by SMEs.
+- The Italian government has adopted positive reforms, including i) regional corporate tax reduced from 3.9% to 3.5%, ii) more flexible hiring by employers, iii) electricity cost reduced by 10% for SMEs and iv) eased requirements for debt issuance by SMEs.
 These reforms have been hailed by the Italian business community;

 - Italy-based companies can carry forward their business losses indefinitely, for up to 80% of the year’s taxable income;